Pack150/Pack150.github.io/_home_page/index1.md

 ---
 title: Build Your Adventure!
 ---
-Every year, Cub Scouts work towards earning a new rank.
+Each year, Cub Scouts earn required and elective Adventures to attain a new rank.

 * Lion, Kindergarten
 * Tiger, First Grade